 2009-2010 Member of the Macroeconomic Assessment Group (MAG), Basel Committee on Banking Supervision and the Financial Stability Board

-"The Safer, The Riskier: A Model of Bank Leverage and Financial Instability," (with Takayuki Tsuruga) forthcoming in Economic Modelling 2015.
+"The Safer, The Riskier: A Model of Bank Leverage and Financial Instability," (with Takayuki Tsuruga) Economic Modelling 52 Part A, 2016, pp.71-77.

 "The Role of Uncertainty in the Term Structure of Interest Rates: A GARCH-ATSM Approach," (with Junko Koeda) Applied Economics 47, 2015, pp.3710-3722.